 Title, Application and Scope of Rules

 (a) Title and Scope.
-These are the Bankruptcy Local Rules for the Bankruptcy Division of the District Court of Guam.
+These are the Bankruptcy Local Rules for the District Court of Guam.
 The Federal Rules of Bankruptcy Procedure and the Official Bankruptcy Forms promulgated under 28 U.S.C. § 2075, together with these Bankruptcy Local Rules, govern practice and procedure in all bankruptcy cases and adversary proceedings in this district.
 They may be cited as “BKLR _______-___.”

 (Number)

 (b) Relationship to Federal Rules of Bankruptcy Procedure.
 These rules are divided into nine parts to be consistent in format with the Federal Rules of Bankruptcy Procedure.
 These rules supplement the Federal Rules of Bankruptcy Procedure, and they shall be construed to promote the just, efficient, and economical determination of every bankruptcy case and adversary proceeding.
 The numbering system of these rules attempts to conform to the Uniform Numbering System for Local Bankruptcy Court Rules, approved by the Judicial Conference Advisory Committee on Bankruptcy Rules.
-In most cases, these rules relate to a similarly-numbered rule from the Federal Rules of Bankruptcy Procedure.
+In most cases, these rules relate to a similarly numbered rule from the Federal Rules of Bankruptcy Procedure.

 (c) Relationship to Federal Rules of Civil Procedure.
 Whenever a Federal Rule of Civil Procedure is incorporated, it shall be incorporated as modified by the Federal Rules of Bankruptcy Procedure.